South Carolina lacrosse Officials Association

 Note: you can stop and save your answers and comeback as needed up to the testing deadline and you have multiple attempts to get a passing score on the exam.

-1. While it may change in the future, have structured online clinics and on field clinics coordinated around team practices, scrimmages (see below) and playdays leading up to the start of the regular season.
-Your assignor provide the schedules...
+1. While it may change in the future, but we have structured online clinics and on field clinics coordinated around team practices, scrimmages (see below) and play-days leading up to the start of the regular season.
+Your assignor will provide the schedules.

 1. ArbiterSports.com is used to assign High School level games.
 For recreation and tournaments each assignor coordinate and set schedules outside of AribiterSports.com.